 Groundwater seepage was encountered in Boring B-34 at a depth of approximately 14 feet.
-During the previous investigations groundwater was encountered at depths ranging from approximately 19 to 20 feet (Western Soil and Foundation Engineering, 1996) and 14.5 to 15.9 (Global Hydrogeology, 2013).
-Groundwater was only encountered on the eastern portion of the site during the subsurface investigations; however, groundwater may be encountered within the drainage in the central portion of the site.
+During the previous investigations groundwater was encountered at depths ranging from approximately 19 to 20 feet (Western Soil and Foundation Engineering, 1996) and 14.5 to 15.9 (Global Hydrogeology, investigations; however, groundwater may be encountered within the drainage in the central portion of the site.
 Groundwater conditions are anticipated to vary, especially during and after periods of sustained precipitation or irrigation.
 Therefore, subsurface water may impact deeper excavations on the eastern portion of the site or other areas at lower elevations.
 During earthwork for the proposed development, removal of collected water from excavations and drying of site soils may be necessary.
-Installation of typical subdrains during grading is not generally anticipated to be necessary or overly beneficial, but cannot be completely precluded.